yan-cri/DEApp_standalone/README.md

 9. logical, whether to use orignal p-value or FDR corrected p-value for DEGs identification: True

-10. full path to the source code: /fullpathTo/DE-Analysis-AllComb-Fn.R

-11. p-values / FRD adjusted p-value: 0.05
+10. p-values / FRD adjusted p-value: 0.05

-12. FC(Fold Change) cutoff: 1.5
+11. FC(Fold Change) cutoff: 1.5

+The full command to run the test sample is 'Rscript DE_analysis.R testData/pnas-count_singleFactor.txt testData/pnas-count_singleFactor-meta.txt Control DHT $PWD/DEG_analysis_results 2 1 True True 0.05 1.5 > DE_analysis.Rout.log 2> DE_analysis.Rerr.log'

-The log output - DE_analysis.Rout.log include the results summary, and log output DE_analysis.Rerr.log includes the error message if program runs incorrectly.
+The log files are saved under the currect directory with name 'DE_analysis.Rout.log' and 'DE_analysis.Rerr.log', where 'DE_analysis.Rout.log' includes the results summary, and 'DE_analysis.Rerr.log' includes the error message if program runs incorrectly.

-###2.
-To run DE_analysis_visualization.R

-Rscript DE_analysis_visualization.R /fullpathTo/DE_analysis_vis_Fn.R /fullpathTo/DEG_analysis_res group1 group2 2 3 0.05 1.5

-Where, the following parameters are:

-1. function code: /fullpathTo/DE_analysis_vis_Fn.R

-2. DE analysis results directory in above running: /fullpathTo/DEG_analysis_res

-3. group 1 name: e.g. Control, consistent with above running

-4. group 2 name: e.g. KO, consistent with above running

-5. group cutoff: 2

-6. cpm cutoff: 3

-7. p-values / FRD adjusted p-value: 0.05

-8. FC(Fold Change) cutoff: 1.5
+## Feedback

+If you have any comments or suggestions for this tool, please contact Yan Li, Center for Research Informatics, the University of Chicago at e-mail yli22@bsd.uchicago.edu